Municipal corporation (India)

-The Municipal corporation carries out its function through well organized divisions or departments.
-For example water supply and sewage disposal Undertaking, Housing Board, Education Department and Electricity Department.
-Each of these Departments are looked after by experienced and qualified persons.
+The municipal corporation carries out its function through well organized divisions or departments.
+For example, water supply and sewage disposal Undertaking, Housing Board, Education Department and Electricity Department.
+Each of these departments are looked after by experienced and qualified persons.

 The 74th Amendment Act defined the formations of urban local governments and their activities.

 Other names for municipal corporations

 Municipal corporations are referred to by different names in different states (due to regional language variations), all of which are translated to "municipal corporation" in English.
-These names include Nagar Nigam (in Delhi, Uttar Pradesh, Uttarakhand, Bihar, Jharkhand, Rajasthan, and Haryana), Nagara Nigama (in Punjab), Mahanagar Palika (in Goa and Maharashtra), Mahanagara Palike (in Karnataka), Mahanagar Seva Sadan (in Gujarat), Pouro Nigom (in Assam), Pouro Nigam (in West Bengal), Pur Porishod (in Tripura), Nagar Palika Nigam (in Chhattisgarh and Madhya Pradesh), Nagara Paalaka Samstha or Mahaanagara Paalaka Samstha (in Andhra Pradesh and Telangana), Nagara Sabha (in Kerala) and Maanagaraatchi (in Tamil Nadu).
+These names include Nagar Nigam (in Delhi, Himachal Pradesh, Uttar Pradesh, Uttarakhand, Bihar, Jharkhand, Rajasthan, and Haryana), Nagara Nigama (in Punjab), Mahanagar Palika (in Goa and Maharashtra), Mahanagara Palike (in Karnataka), Mahanagar Seva Sadan (in Gujarat), Pouro Nigom (in Assam), Mahānagara Nigama (in Odisha), Pouro Nigam (in West Bengal), Pur Porishod (in Tripura), Nagar Palika Nigam (in Chhattisgarh and Madhya Pradesh), Nagara Paalaka Samstha or Mahaanagara Paalaka Samstha (in Andhra Pradesh and Telangana), Nagara Sabha (in Kerala) and Maanagaraatchi (in Tamil Nadu).